CiscoDevNet/botkit-template/skills/README.md

 Add scripts to enrich your bot skills.

 _Note that the skills are imported in alphabetical order of their file name.
-As such, the fallback skill is prefixed with a 'Z-' to ensure it is loaded last, ie, if no pattern match, the fallback skill will apply to any message sent to the bot_
+As such, the fallback skill is prefixed with a 'z-' to ensure it is loaded last, ie, if no pattern match, the fallback skill will apply to any message sent to the bot_

 This directory and subdirectories are automatically imported by the Cisco Spark starter kit.